Lower Dolpo Trek

 Though the menu items are not as extensive as you will find in the urban areas, each of these meals will offer a unique taste of the Dolpo region.

 Especially as you ascend higher, the accommodation becomes basic yet functional.
-Furthermore, the Lower Dolpo Trek is also known as a semi-camping trek as you will create your campsite while in Numala Base Camp.
+Furthermore, this trek is also known as a semi-camping trek as you will create your campsite while in Numala Base Camp.

 Typically, the homestays during this trek have rooms comprising twin beds.
 Additionally, the dinner is served at the communal dining hall where you can share stories with fellow trekkers.
 Likewise, do not expect the attached bathroom as the washroom is usually outside and commonly used by everyone.